 What Is My Ex-Partner Entitled to in a Divorce?

-Community Property laws in Texas
+Community Property Laws in Texas

 Texas is a community property state.
 That means each spouse has equal ownership over property acquired during the marriage.
 According to Texas Family Code 7.001, courts divide property between a divorcing couple in a just and right, or equitable, manner.

 Understanding what equitable means in a divorce is crucial.
-Dividing property equitably doesn’t necessarily mean equally.
+Dividing property equitably doesn’t necessarily mean equality.
 You might not receive 50 percent of a particular asset if the court determines your ex is entitled to a higher share.
 The court will review various factors and decide what is most equitable while splitting property between you and your ex.

 Types of Property in a Texas Divorce